nokia/danm/README.md

 In case you have added more than one network management APIs to your cluster, it is possible to connect the same Pod to different networks of different APIs.
 But please note, that physical network interfaces are 1:1 mapped to logical networks.

 In addition to simply invoking other CNI libraries to set-up network connections, Pod's can even influence the way their interfaces are created to a certain extent.
-For example Pods can ask DANM to provision L3 IP addresses to their IPVLAN, MACVLAN or SR-IOV interfaces dynamically, statically, or not at all!
+For example Pods can ask DANM to provision L3 IP addresses to their network interfaces dynamically, statically, or not at all!
-Or, as described earlier; creation of policy-based L3 IP routes into their network namespace is also a supported by the solution.
+Or, as described earlier; creation of policy-based L3 IP routes into their network namespace is also universally supported by the solution.
 ##### Defining default networks
 If the Pod annotation is empty (no explicit connections are defined), DANM tries to fall back to a configured default network.
 In the lightweight network management paradigm default networks can be only configured on a per namespace level, by creating one DanmNet object with ObjectMeta.Name field set to "default" in the Pod's namespace.